-That spring cleaning your being offered is the best medicine and while a professional HVAC technician is worth the money in most cases, this is not one of them.
-With the information I am about to provide you, not only will you be able to clean your own air conditioner, but you'll be able to do it for little to no cost and understand why it is important.
+That spring cleaning you're being offered is the best medicine, but while a professional HVAC technician is worth the money in most cases, this is not one of them.
+With the information in this article, not only will you be able to clean your own air conditioner, but you'll be able to do it for little to no cost and understand why it is important.

-I believe in many cases, we put off certain "chores" because we don't understand why they are important and therefore, we improperly prioritize them.
-Perhaps understanding more about how air conditioning works will motivate us to keep up on this maintenance and why it will pay off.
+I believe we put off certain chores because we don't understand why they are important and, therefore, we improperly prioritize them.
+Perhaps understanding more about how air conditioning works will motivate us to keep up on this maintenance and help us recognize why it will pay off.

-The 3 Main Components of an Air Conditioning System
+The Three Main Components of an Air Conditioning System

-The 3 main components I will cover are the condenser, the evaporator and the line set.
-We will touch on other items but the function of these parts are the ones that most do not understand.
+We will touch on other items, but the functions of these parts are the ones that most do not understand.

-The "low side" of your line set is insulated because of its potential to sweat.
-The "high side" however is warm as the A/C system is running so does not condensate like its counterpart.
 That said, if you ever see your "low side" frosting or icing up, you either need to change your filter or call a professional as this will not be something you can fix.
-Running the A/C is this state can cause major damage to your system.
+Running the A/C in this state can cause major damage to your system.
 If it ices up, shut off the A/C and run the fan only on your furnace to defrost the coil and lines.

-- The line set is the easiest part to describe.
-These are the 2 copper tubes that carry refrigerant back and forth between the condenser and the evaporator.
+The Line Set: This is the easiest part to describe.
+These are the two copper tubes that carry refrigerant back and forth between the condenser and the evaporator.
 The larger insulated tube is referred to as the "low side" or suction line.
 It carries refrigerant in its gaseous state through the evaporator and back to the condenser.
 The smaller uninsulated tube is referred to as the "high side" or liquid line as it carries refrigerant from the condenser to the evaporator in its liquid state.